 The Budgeted Cost of Work Scheduled BCWS(A), which is also known as the Planned Value (PV) for A = 1000$

-For SIDE – C, PV=1000, EV=1000, AC=1000
+For Side ‘C’, PV=1000, EV=1000, AC=1000

-Throughout the project if we can maintain a CPI and SPI which is greater than or equal to one, then the project is doing well schedule wise and cost wise.
+“Throughout the project if we can maintain a CPI and SPI which is greater than or equal to 1, then the project is doing well schedule wise and cost wise.”

 The ‘S’ Curve

 The ‘S curve’ is widely used in project management to track the project.
 At regular intervals they plot the Planned Value (PV), Earned Value (EV) and the Actual Cost (AC) .

-The Budget at Completion (BAC) is the sum of ‘PV’ of all the work from start of the project till the end.
+- The Budget at Completion (BAC) is the sum of ‘PV’ of all the work from start of the project till the end.

-Based on these data, it is possible to forecast the Estimate at Completion (EAC)
+- Based on these data, it is possible to forecast the Estimate at Completion (EAC)

-EAC = AC + (BAC-EV) / CPI (Assumption, the nature of the work is same)
+- EAC = AC + (BAC-EV) / CPI (Assumption, the nature of the work is same)

+Hope this gives a brief introduction about how EVM works.
 Of course, knowing this in theory is one thing, applying it is another.
 That’s why EVM is now part of the WRENCH philosophy and built into all our project management and monitoring solutions.
 In fact, based on customer feedback, we would go so far as to say that WRENCH is the only way for companies to successfully apply the principles of EVM in real life projects.

 See you soon!